alfonsof/azure-java-examples/azureblobstoragedelete/README.md

   AZURE_AUTH_LOCATION = /path/to/my.azureauth
   ```

-  You can generate this file using Azure CLI 2.0 or using the Azure cloud shell.
+  You can create a service principal and generate this file using Azure CLI 2.0 or using the Azure cloud shell.

   * Make sure you select your subscription by: